 Here are a few things to consider when planning your wedding at Congregation Shir Chadash:

 After years together, you and your spouse may want to re-affirm your wedding vows.
 Traditionally, vow renewals occur during Shavuot as a community event, but you can renew your vows at any time.
-For information about having your vows renewed at CSC or officiated by Rabbi Gindlin elsewhere.
+For information about having your vows renewed at CSC or officiated by Rabbi Isenberg elsewhere.